wildeyes/FastPick/readme.md

-qList - Awesome Keyboard Shortcuts Chrome Extension
+qList - Add Awesome Keyboard Shortcuts to Search
 ===========

-qList adds keyboard-shortcuts to **sites based on lists and search**.
+qList adds keyboard-shortcuts to **to search engines**.

-The heck does that mean?
-For example, google search is just searching something and going to another link.
+For example, googling is just searching something and going to another link.
-*Guess what?* this process is a simliar in a fuckload number of other sites.
+BUT you have to manually *mouse*-click on the links..

 AND NO ONE HAS KEYBOARD SHORTCUTS for christ sake.

 ### Supports (A whole lot more planned):
- - Google Search.com
+ - Google Search

-qList uses [KeyboardJS](http://robertwhurst.github.io/KeyboardJS/) and the template was created using [Extensionizr](http://extensionizr.com)
+ - Youtube Search

 How to Use
 ==========